Stemt/sm.h/README.md

 - Implement event queue for `SM_notify` as currently events are discarded if not immediately handled
 - Add unit tests
 - Add better api documentation
+- Allow user to set custom mutex for `SM_Context` to make using the same context across threads safe